 Rockville, MD 20851

 Resurrection parishioners generously donate food on a regular basis to help our Parish maintain a Food Pantry which is held in the Parish Life Center.
-People in need of food who live in the following zip code areas: 20866, 20868, 20903, 20904, 20905 may call the Parish Life Center (301-236-5200) during office hours (8:00am to 4:00pm; Monday through Friday) to request 2 bags of food.
-Pick-up for the nonperishable food is on Tuesdays and Thursdays between 9:00am and 4:00pm.
+People in need of food who live in the following zip code areas: 20866, 20868, 20903, 20904, 20905, may visit the Parish Life Center during office the hours of 11:00am and 5:00pm Monday through Friday, and on Saturday mornings from 10:00am-noon.

 Donations are greatly appreciated!